theolivenbaum/resin/README.md

 	var ordered = positions.OrderByDescending(d => d.Value.Count).Select(d => d.Key).ToList();
 	return ordered;

 It orders the result based on how many times a token exists within the document.
 It doesn't care about where in the document although we gave it that information.
-Instead, it cares only about how many times a token exists.
+Instead, for now, it cares only about how many times a token exists.

 ## IndexReader